Leoc76101111/WonderCity/README.md

 - Enticement timeout -- how long to wait in seconds around enticement
 - Beacon timeout -- how long to wait in seconds around beacon
 - Loot obols -- checkbox to move and pick up obols
-- Reorder tribute -- checkbox to use stash to reorder tributes to the first slot if first slot is not correct tribute
+- Reorder tribute -- checkbox to use stash to reorder tributes to the first slot if first slot is not correct tribute (coming soon™)
 - Tribute 1/2/3 -- choose which tribute that should be on the first slot

 ### Party Settings